apache/turbine-build/README_TECHNICAL_GITMODULES.md

 If you want later update the remote URLS you could use the sync command to achieve this:

     git submodule sync

+Later check the status of submodules by

+    git submodule status --recursive

 After cloning this repo (turbine-build) fetch the sub repos: